dejansubotin/dc/design-collaborator/PROJECT_LOG.md

 ## Security & Limits

 - Session password is a basic shared secret; not a user auth system.
+Reading a session requires membership (owner/collaborator).
 - Increase Nginx/body limits if you plan larger images.

 ## Future Ideas